 Rhinoplasty can accomplish a number of goals for older patients.
 Nasal tip rhinoplasty can be used alone or in conjunction with other anti-aging procedures to rejuvenate the face and correct a drooping or bulbous tip that sometimes accompanies aging.

-The versatility of rhinoplasty is a huge benefit to patients, but it does make the surgery highly complex, and rhinoplasty should not be performed by anyone but an experienced plastic surgeon.
+The versatility of rhinoplasty is beneficial to patients, but it does make the surgery highly complex, and rhinoplasty should not be performed by anyone but an experienced plastic surgeon.

 Is Rhinoplasty Safe for Older Patients?